ivannaranjo/ivannaranjo.github.io/_posts/2018-10-02-my-first-post.markdown

+---
+theme: jekyll-theme-slate
-# Introduction and first article
+title: "Introduction and first article"
+---

 Hello, I always wanted to start writting about my experiences in coding.
 I have been in one way or another coding professionally for just about 20 years.
 I have